Deciding polyhedrality of spectrahedra: Normal forms and joint invariant subspaces

-At this point it is tempting to think that the normal form of a unital map can be determined by analyzing the eigenstructure of a single (generic) point $A(\p)$.
-The next example shows that this unfortunately is not the case.
+At this point one could think that the joint invariant subspace of a unital matrix map $A(\x)$ can be computed by diagonalizing a single (generic) element $A(\p)$.
+That this is unfortunately not the case is the content of the next example.

 \begin{example} The spectrahedral cone $S$ given by